 Social Security was introduced in 1935 to make sure the country’s elderly would have an income after they finished working.
-The same system is still in place today, with 64,384 million people receiving social security benefits as of February 2015, according to the Social Security Administration,.
+The same system is still in place today, with 67 million people receiving social security benefits as of March, 2018, according to the Social Security Administration.
 The system provides income, a huge advantage to those who receive benefits, but it also has some disadvantages.

 The main advantage of Social Security is that it gives you some monthly income after you retire.
 The Social Security Administration reports that 85 cents of each dollar paid into the system goes to retirees, their families, surviving spouses and children whose parents have died.
 The other 15 cents goes to pay people who are on disability.
 If you have a disease or condition that may limit your lifespan, you can start collecting Social Security at an earlier age.